staffeng42/awesome-staff-plus-engineering/README.md

 - [awesome-behavioral-interviews](https://github.com/ashishps1/awesome-behavioral-interviews) - 👩‍💻Awesome tips and resources to prepare for Behavioral interviews
 - [Tech Interview Handbook](https://github.com/yangshun/tech-interview-handbook) - 👩‍💻 A curated technical interview preparation materials for busy engineers
 - [LeetCode](https://leetcode.com/) - 💻 Can we really omit to list it?
+- **[Levels.fyi](https://www.levels.fyi/)** - 💻 A resource for understanding compensation and leveling across companies, useful for staff engineers preparing for interviews.
+- **[Interviewing.io](https://interviewing.io/)** - 💻 A platform for practicing technical interviews anonymously.

 ### Other languages